jaredstander/j3bot/README.md

 ======

 DONE * Add a help plugin to list features and uses.
-  --> Stop help matching from both answering specific queries.
+  DONE --> Stop help matching from both answering specific queries.

 * Improve / add cooldowns for things like join greetings.